conconga/website-kruk.eng.br/blog_lu/about.md

 Electronic Eng. with strong background in Mathematics, I have worked in defense industry since 2003, in the fields of modeling, estimation, detection, tracking, and control.
 I am M.Sc. and almost a Dr. in signal processing.
-My opportunity to come to Germany came before the promotion.
+The opportunity to come to Germany happened before the promotion.

 I am passionate about science, ideas, engineering and related stuff, but also philosophy.
 One might say that philosophy is "the science of things divine and